dstock48/byo-backend/documentation/endpoints/states/POST_states.md

     - **HTTP Request Header**
     - **HTTP Request Body**
     - **HTTP URL Query String**
-- Only an administrative email is able to retrieve a JWT for access to this endpoint.
+- A registration email ending in **@turing.io** is required to access this endpoint.

 ***

 ## Parameters